hareeshr/wp-serverstack/README.md

 sudo ./wp-serverstack/install.sh
 ```

+Note: To install manually(Interactive mode):
+- clone this repository
+- open -manual.sh file and copy-paste blocks of code with relevant changes in ssh client

 #### Parameters
 The script uses several parameters to setup your server
 for example: the website name, FTP username, Database Name